Deergha-7/Chefbot/README.md

 # ChefBot – AI-Powered Recipe Generator 🍲🤖

 ChefBot is a Python-based AI application that generates delicious recipes based on the ingredients you provide.
 Whether you're in the kitchen or just curious, ChefBot helps you whip up ideas in seconds.
+It is built using Python, Gradio, and Spoonacular API.
+It helps users discover recipes, explore similar dishes, fetch trending YouTube videos for cooking tutorials, and even listen to the recipe via speech synthesis.

+---

+Technologies Used
+Python

+Gradio

+gTTS (Google Text-to-Speech)

+Spoonacular API

+YouTube Data API (optional placeholder used in UI)

 ---